-Task No Task Timeline 1 Identify main risks for assets and asset management practices.
-Dec 2023 2 Improve inventory reliability.
+Task No Task Revised Timeline 1 Identify main risks for assets and asset management practices.
+June 2025 2 Improve inventory reliability.
 Review classification and definitions to form the basis of a review of the inventory.
 Identify ICT assets under the control of other branches.
-Dec 2023 3 Improve valuation reliability by reviewing replacement cost estimates and useful life triggers.
-Dec 2023 4 Develop an ICT asset condition rating system and review the renewal strategy (including the triggers) and other program to align with current practices.
-Dec 2023 5 Improve reporting on historic renewal cost to inform the calculation of asset sustainability ratios.
-May 2024 6 Prepare 10 year Forward Capital Works Program that feed into the Long Term Financial Plan and allow for calculating asset renewal funding ratios.
-May 2024
+June 2025 3 Improve valuation reliability by reviewing replacement cost estimates and useful life triggers.
+June 2027 4 Develop an ICT asset condition/performance rating system and review the renewal strategy (including the triggers) and other program to align with current practices.
+June 2027 5 Improve reporting on historic renewal cost to inform the calculation of asset sustainability ratios.
+Dec 2024 6 Prepare 10 year Forward Capital Works Program that feed into the Long Term Financial Plan and allow for calculating asset renewal funding ratios.
+Completed 7 Review Technology Hardware Purchasing Management Practice.
+June 2025 8 Clearly identify informing strategies that impact the management of assets and identify where strategies are lacking.
+June 2025